jkotlinski/durexforth/README.md

 # durexforth

-Modern C64 Forth inspired by colorForth, JONESFORTH and Blazin' Forth.
+Modern C64 Forth.
 Project includes a vi clone written in Forth, a high-resolution graphics library, plus MML music support (new in 1.3!).

 Goals:

 * Fun.
 The system should be nice to work with on the real machine.
-* Simplicity.
-The core should be small, leaving a lot of space for user code and data.
+* Speed.
+DurexForth compiles to machine code and is the fastest C64 Forth.
-* Speed. durexForth compiles to machine code and is the fastest C64 Forth.
+* Ease of use.
+Current aim is to implement all Forth 2012 core words.
+(Not there yet!)

 <img src=http://i.imgur.com/eXsaXjo.png?1>